 The News Roundup — Domestic

-Haitian migrants are crammed into a tent city at the Texas border.
-Some have taken refuge under a bridge and havebeen sheltering in tents for more than a week.
-The Biden administration has begun flying some of them back to the island nation.
+Vaccine production and use continue to develop.
+The first booster shots for the elderly and high-risk individuals were administered this week.
+Pfizer and BioNTech released data backing their vaccines for children under the age of 11.

-Two disbarred lawyers have filed separate suits against a Texas doctor who publiclywrote about performing an abortion.
-Texas recently passed some of the most stringent abortion restrictions in the country.
+As vaccine mandates roll out, staffing shortages in some industries are expected.
+United Airlines could fire as many as 600 employees for refusing to comply with its vaccination requirement.
+New York is bracing for health care worker staffing shortages as its mandate starts next week.

-We cover the most important stories from around the country on the News Roundup.
+We cover the most important stories from around the nation on the domestic portion of the News Roundup.

 Copyright 2021 WAMU 88.5